MicroStrategy/embedding-sdk-docs/docs/add-functionality/authoring-library.md

 ---
-title: Author an embedded dossier
+title: Author an embedded dashboard
-description: To allow users to conveniently edit a dossier, Embedding SDK allows embedding a dossier in the authoring mode, whether it is during the initial load or in the view mode of the dossier.
+description: To allow users to conveniently edit a dossier, Embedding SDK allows embedding a dashboard in the authoring mode, whether it is during the initial load or in the view mode of the dashboard.
 ---

-Embedding MicroStrategy content within critical business applications empowers users to make smarter decisions by taking advantage of the dossier development efforts that occur behind the scenes.
-To allow users to conveniently edit a dossier, Embedding SDK allows embedding a dossier in the authoring mode, whether it is during the initial load or in the view mode of the dossier.
+Embedding MicroStrategy content within critical business applications empowers users to make smarter decisions by taking advantage of the dashboard development efforts that occur behind the scenes.
+To allow users to conveniently edit a dossier, Embedding SDK allows embedding a dashboard in the authoring mode, whether it is during the initial load or in the view mode of the dashboard.

 :::tip

-To help you get started, we have provided an [example in the Embedding SDK Playground](https://microstrategy.github.io/playground/?example=g16) that will embed a dossier in authoring mode along with an edit button that you can use to switch to authoring mode.
-You need to modify the environment url and dossier url to use your dossier and environment.
+To help you get started, we have provided an [example in the Embedding SDK Playground](https://microstrategy.github.io/playground/?example=g16) that will embed a dashboard in authoring mode along with an edit button that you can use to switch to authoring mode.
+You need to modify the environment url and dashboard url to use your dashboard and environment.
 See the steps to do this in [Introduction to Embedding SDK](../).

 :::